 In this policy, the term “special educational needs” embraces multiple dimensions including academic learning, social abilities, and management of emotions.

 Objectives of the SEN Policy

-The implementation of the SEN Policy at ISNS begins with leadership from the Board of Directors, the Head of School, Elementary and Middle/High Principals, IB Coordinators and the Guidance Counselor, all of whom must actively support the achievement of the following objectives.
+The implementation of the SEN Policy at ISNS begins with leadership from the Board of Directors, the Head of School, Principals, IB Coordinators and the Student Support Team, all of whom must actively support the achievement of the following objectives.

 - To ensure that students with SEN have maximum access to the whole curriculum according to their potential

 - To encourage a shared responsibility in the school, by all professional staff to support the SEN policy at all levels of education